Benign Autoencoders: Introduction

-In this paper, we argue that this intuition is correct, but with an important addendum: {\it When used as a preliminary step to a complex model, autoencoders should be trained in a supervised, task-specific manner.} We give a formal proof that there always exists an optimal benign autoencoder (BAE) that regularizes the problem by compressing the ``malignant" dimensions of the data, thus convexifying the problem through dimensionality reduction.\footnote{It is known that convex problems are well-behaved because they have unique global minima, and gradient descent algorithms are guaranteed to converge to these minima.
+The impressive empirical achievements of the models cited above have further widened the gap between their performance and our theoretical understanding thereof.
+In particular, little is known about the role of bottlenecks and the geometry of the respective latent spaces.\footnote{For some recent progress in the theoretical understanding of GANs, see, \cite{arjovsky2017towards}.} In this paper, we try to bridge this gap.
+To this end, we formally define the generative problem of finding the best encoder-decoder architecture.
+Using novel mathematical techniques combining ideas from optimal transport theory \cite{villani2009optimal} and metric geometry \cite{burago2022course}, we characterize the solution to the optimal encoder-decoder problem, that we name the {\it benign autoencoder (BAE)}.
+We show that BAE optimally regularizes the generative problem by compressing the ``malignant'' dimensions of the data, thus convexifying the problem through dimensionality reduction.\footnote{It is known that convex problems are well-behaved because they have unique global minima and gradient descent algorithms are guaranteed to converge to these minima.
 However, BAE exploits a different form of convexity: It makes the average model accuracy depend on the input (training) data in a convex fashion.
 The dependence on training data is an important ingredient of the theory of adversarial attacks.
 See, e.g., \cite{goodfellow2014explaining} and \cite{ilyas2019adversarial}.
-BAE regularizes the dependence on training data by removing ``spikes in the gradient" and making the gradient map monotone.} Using novel mathematical techniques combining ideas from optimal transport theory (\cite{villani2009optimal}) and metric geometry (\cite{burago2022course}), we prove that such optimal dimensionality reduction is strictly beneficial.
-We also characterize the latent dimension of the optimal BAE that we refer to as the {\it compressibility dimension} of the learning problem.
+BAE regularizes the dependence on training data by removing ``spikes in the gradient'' and making the gradient map monotone.} We also characterize the latent dimension of the optimal BAE that we refer to as the {\it compressibility dimension} of the learning problem.

-To illustrate our theoretical results, we develop a simple algorithm that jointly trains the autoencoder and the discriminator in an iterative fashion.\footnote{While in our experiments we always use algorithms based on stochastic gradient descent and its versions (Adam, \cite{kingma2014adam}), our theoretical results apply to any learning algorithm satisfying minimal smoothness conditions.} In the framework of Deep Neural Networks (DNN), we show that this algorithm achieves superior performance (classification accuracy or mean squared error) in every experiment we run on simulated data, MNIST, and FMNIST datasets.\footnote{We pre-select unsupervised autoencoders based on their ability to encode the data efficiently, and then train them in a supervised manner as BAE.}